rapid7/vm-automation/README.md

 TURNED_OFF
 TESTING_BASE
 ```
-OK, well, most of the snapshot work abstracts the pyvmomi class.
+Even then, it is not much of an issue, as most of the snapshot functions
+use snapshot names rather than the pyvmomi class variables.
-Let's look at creating a snapshot.
-(Turning off the VM first makes it
+For example, let's look at creating a snapshot.
+(Turning off the VM
-faster).
-There are lots of optional parameters for these functions,
+first makes it faster).
+There are lots of optional parameters for these
-but I assumed most common use-cases.
+functions, but I assumed most common use-cases as teh default values.
 ```
 >>> vmDic['[APT] Windows 10x64 Pro'].powerOff()
 serverlog:[2017-04-04 16:16:13.734495] POWERING OFF [APT] Windows 10x64 Pro